Funds Available to Students

 2. Equity Seed Fund

-This is a new initiative brought forward this year by Khadija Aziz, our Director of Diversity & Equity.
+This initiative is in it’s second year brought forward this by Khadija Aziz, our Director of Diversity & Equity.
 This Funding program will provide equity training and leadership opportunities to OCAD U’s Diverse students.
 For the purpose of this project, “Diversity” will be defined as: persons who self-identify as BIPOC and/or LGBTQ2S+, and/or immigrant/refugee and/or persons with mental and/or physical disabilities.
-Participating students will attend workshops and receive mentorship to raise awareness to issues of, and/or celebrate diversity and equity at OCAD U. Three accepted proposals will each receive a funding of $500 to execute their project.
+Participating students will attend workshops and receive mentorship to raise awareness to issues of, and/or celebrate diversity and equity at OCAD U. Three accepted proposals will each receive a funding of $700 to execute their project.

 For more information contact Khadija at email@example.com